Skip to main content.

 Maria A. Schiaffino, M.D.

 Family Medicine education at Summa has a rich history and a vibrant future.
-We have been training Family Medicine residents for over 50 years!
 We take great pride in the fact that over the years, students and team members regularly describe the residency environment as positive, welcoming, friendly and collaborative.
 We are also very proud of the faculty and clinical specialized team members that make it possible to offer unparalleled training opportunities.

-The family medicine center, as a certified Patient-Centered Medical Home, is further adapting to the changing healthcare environment and the needs of our resident learners with exciting, positive changes in curricular offerings and clinical operations.
-Our residents are trained in a multidisciplinary approach to the care of the most frail and vulnerable complex patients in our community.
-The support provided by the Summa Health System has allowed us to offer integrated behavioral health services, clinical pharmacists, addiction treatment, social work support, home visits, complex care coordination and increased access for our patients via telemedicine.
-Our monthly practice excellence meeting focuses on developing our clinical team and improving our processes.
+As a certified Patient-Centered Medical Home, the program is further adapting to the changing healthcare environment and the needs of our resident learners with exciting, positive changes in curricular offerings and clinical operations.
+Residents are trained in a multidisciplinary approach to the care of the most frail and vulnerable complex patients in our community.
+The support that Summa provides has allowed us to offer integrated behavioral health services, clinical pharmacists, addiction treatment, social work support, home visits, complex care coordination and increased access for our patients via telemedicine.

-Our population health initiatives will help assure that all the patients in our practice receive a higher level of chronic disease care and preventive care.
-Already, we have unique programs in place that address food insecurity with a fresh food pantry, and collaboration with legal aid that addresses patients' legal barriers that affect their ability to receive medical care.
+Our population health initiatives help assure that all of the patients in our practice receive a higher level of chronic disease care and preventive care.
+We have unique programs in place that address food insecurity with a fresh food pantry, and a collaboration with legal aid to help patients with legal barriers that may affect their ability to receive medical care.

 At the Family Medicine Center, we believe that ‘the clinic is the curriculum’.
 This means that we strive to improve clinic operations to optimize resident education.
 Our Clinic First model emphasizes team-based continuity care.
-As part of Clinic First, we will offer 1000 hours of continuity clinic.
-This will require scheduling PGY2 and PGY3 residents to see patients 2-3 full days per week.
+As part of Clinic First, we offer 1000 hours of continuity clinic.
+PGY2 and PGY3 residents see patients 2-3 full days per week.

-This recruitment season we will continue with virtual interviews combined with in-person opportunities.
-I am quite excited about all that our program offers and how our diverse and multidisciplinary group of educators enrich the training that you will receive.
-We hope that you will choose to meet us and be able to see and feel the culture of Summa and our program.
+This recruitment season we will continue with virtual interviewing combined with in-person opportunities.
+I am quite excited about all that our program has to offer, and how our diverse multidisciplinary group of educators enrich the training you receive.
+We hope that you will choose to interview with us and see and feel for yourself the culture of Summa and our program.

 Sincerely,